MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/ieee/receiving-asynchronous-i-o-request-packets-on-the-ieee-1394-bus.md

                         *NotifyInfo->ResponseLength = sizeof(ULONG);

                         // NotifyInfo->ResponseCode
-                        // specifies the result of the driver&#39;s response to the request NotifyInfo->ResponseCode = RCODE_RESPONSE_COMPLETE;
+                        // specifies the result of the driver's response to the request NotifyInfo->ResponseCode = RCODE_RESPONSE_COMPLETE;

                         // Enqueue the work item to clean up after notification completion